pydata/pydata-sphinx-theme/docs/user_guide/theme-elements.md

 ## Version changes

-This theme supports a short-hand way of making **admonitions behave like sidebars**.
+This theme supports a shorthand way of making **admonitions behave like sidebars**.
 This can be a helpful way of highlighting content that lives to the side of your main text without interrupting the vertical flow as much.

 For example, look to the right of an "admonition sidebar" and a traditional Sphinx sidebar.

 To make an admonition behave like a sidebar, add the `sidebar` class to its list of classes.
-For example, the admonition sidebar was created with the following markdown:
+For example, the admonition sidebar was created with the following Markdown:

 ````md
 ```{admonition} A sidebar admonition!